OlivierLD/raspberry-coffee/WeatherStation/README.md

 Adapted from the Python code from [here](https://github.com/switchdoclabs/RaspberryPi-WeatherPiArduino).

-Also see in `RasPISamples`, for a real world (full) implementation.
+Also see in `Project.Trunk:Weather.Station`, for a real world (full) implementation.

 There is also a channel in the `NMEA.multiplexer`, with an IoT forwarder.